Brexit showdown: British lawmakers bid to block PM leaving EU with no deal

-British lawmakers will on Tuesday try to stop Boris Johnson from pursuing what they cast as a calamitous no-deal Brexit, a challenge a senior government source said would prompt the prime minister to call for a snap election on Oct.
+British lawmakers will on Tuesday try to stop Prime Minister Boris Johnson from pursuing what they cast as a calamitous no-deal Brexit, a challenge a senior government source said would prompt him to call for a snap election on Oct.
 14. More than three years since the United Kingdom voted to leave the European Union in a referendum, the outcome of the Brexit crisis remains uncertain with a range of options from a turbulent no-deal exit to abandoning the entire endeavor.

 An alliance of opposition lawmakers and rebels in Johnson's Conservative Party will use parliament's first day back from its summer break to launch their attempt to block a no-deal exit.
 They are confident of victory.
 "The priority is to prevent a no-deal exit from the EU on the 31st and we'll see what happens after that," opposition Labour Party leader Jeremy Corbyn said.

 "Let's see what happens after this legislation has gone through," Corbyn said.
 "And if an election is called, I am absolutely ready to fight it."
-In the eye of the Brexit maelstrom, it was unclear if opposition parties would support a move to call an election - which requires the support of two-thirds of the 650-seat House of Commons.
+In the eye of the Brexit maelstrom, opposition parties could try to prevent Johnson from calling an election - which requires the support of two-thirds of lawmakers - until they have passed their bill blocking a no-deal Brexit.

 The pound, which has gyrated to the rhetoric of Brexit since the 2016 referendum, fell to as low as $1.1959.
-Barring a minutes-long "flash crash" in October 2016, the pound has not regularly traded at such low levels since 1985.
-Fears of a no-deal Brexit were rising amid the chaos in London.
-The European Commission said such a scenario was a "very distinct possibility" and French Foreign Minister Jean-Yves Le Drian said it was the most likely scenario.
+Barring the October 2016 'flash crash' when sterling momentarily tanked to as low as $1.15, the pound has not regularly traded at these levels since 1985.
+BREXIT CHESS

-The 2016 Brexit referendum showed the United Kingdom divided about much more than the European Union, and has fuelled soul-searching about everything from secession and immigration to capitalism, empire, and modern Britishness.
+The European Union said it saw a no-deal Brexit on Oct.
+31 as a "very distinct possibility" and urged its citizens and businesses to be prepared.
+The Brexit referendum showed the United Kingdom divided about much more than the European Union, and has fuelled soul-searching about everything from secession and immigration to capitalism, empire and modern Britishness.

 It has also triggered civil war inside both of Britain's main political parties as dozens of lawmakers put what they see as the United Kingdom's fate above that of party loyalty.
-As Johnson played Brexit chess with lawmakers, opponents cast his tactics as undemocratic, including an order to suspend parliament for more than a month beginning next week.
-That has been followed by his threat to kick rebels out of the ruling party, including ministers who left the cabinet just weeks ago.
+As Johnson played Brexit chess with lawmakers, opponents cast his order to suspend parliament as undemocratic and his threat to kick rebels out of the party as a perilous act that could endanger the future of the Conservative Party.

 Johnson raised the stakes, however, effectively turning it into a confidence vote by making clear that if the government was defeated, it would hold a vote on Wednesday to approve an early election, most likely to be held on Oct.
 14. "The prime minister's mood is determined," his spokesman said.
 "He wants to get on with delivering on the result of the referendum and the UK leaving the EU on October 31st, ideally with a deal."